wizzardzz3000/CryptoGO-App/README.md

 # CryptoGO

-A Swift app analyzing cryptocurrency markets and helping you trade assets I imagined and developed.
+A Swift app I imagined and developed, that analyzes cryptocurrency markets and helps you trade assets.

 Checkout the business plan included in the repo to learn more about the project's core development.